IamLokiOfAsgard/Last/README.md

 8.)Type " npm run dev " , and press enter.

-# Data Analysis
+# Data Analysis .
-Run feedback.Rmd in r studio
+1 .)
+Run feedback.Rmd in r studio .
+2 .)
 Run test.py in pycharm or any python executor.

+# Last-Project-Modified.zip .
+This zip file contains modification with email template and are using local database for database insertion and retrieval .